g-antonello/microbiome_clustering/README.md

   2. Navigate to where you want to save this repository (eg: `cd ~/path/to/binaries/`)
   3. `git clone https://github.com/g-antonello/microbiome_clustering`

+## Graphical interface

+  1. Navigate to the github page
+  2. Download the repository with the button on top right near   3. unzip

 # Dirichlet Multinomial (on COUNTS data)